FEED - WALK WITH - OBSERVE

 A true ethical elephant sanctuary -

 Visit our beautiful elephant reserve in Chalong, Southern Phuket

 30 minutes from Patong, Karon, and Kata

 20 minutes from Rawai

 15 minutes from the Big Buddha Hill

-A beautiful, peaceful, elephant sanctuary created by Louise Rogerson, who has worked with elephants in Asia for 10 years.
+A beautiful, peaceful, elephant sanctuary created by our CEO, Mr Wallop Joe P. Luengdhama who has spent 35 years in the tourism industry and has a deep love of elephants, and Louise Rogerson, who has worked with elephants in Asia for 10 years.

 We rescue and retire working elephants who previously worked exhausting hours in the logging industry, or gave rides and performed in shows for tourist entertainment.